 Deep learning in machine vision applications is set to disrupt the industry with its ability to examine complex and varying objects with the same level of precision it would simple objects.
 Except now, it won’t just be repeating an action.
 It will be intuitively deciphering what action needs to be taken.

 So, what exactly is deep learning?

 Deep learning is software designed to mimic the human brain.
-It’s meant to absorb information as a human would and then use what it’s learnt in a practical environment.
+It’s meant to absorb information as a human would and then use what it has learnt in a practical environment.
 Making it especially beneficial in areas of AI where responses would be (and still are) difficult to program.
-Deep learning doesn’t require a programmer to code what it should do.
+Deep learning does not require a programmer to code what it should do.
 It works through an artificial neural network that closely resembles a human brain.
-For example, after being taught the different defects or flaws an object could have, it’s able to use that information across different objects with extreme accuracy.
+For example, after being taught the different defects or flaws an object could have, it is able to use that information across different objects with extreme accuracy.